 35. "Somewhere Over the Rainbow/What a Wonderful World" by Israel Kamakawiwo’Ole ‘Ole

 This 1993 Hawai’ian rendition of two beautiful songs is accompanied by a ukulele.
-I think it reminds of that nostalgic, untouched paradise of youth coupled with every good thing that ever happened to you in your life.
+I think it echoes that nostalgic, untouched paradise of youth coupled with every good thing that ever happened to you in your life.

 36. "I’ll See You Again" by Westlife